jameshuynh/ObjectiveCDM/README.md

 ### ObjectiveCDM: A Dead Simple Download Manager

-ObjectiveCDM is a download manager built on top of NSURLSession for iOS.
-It supports auto resume on internet connection recover.
+ObjectiveCDM is a files download manager built on top of NSURLSession for iOS.
+It supports auto resume on internet connection recovery.

 Choose ObjectiveCDM for your next project as your download manager!